 Popmoney is a payment service that moves money electronically from one bank account to another.
 It was originally designed for payments between friends and family, and Popmoney for Small Business allows businesses to use the service as well.
-The service is legitimate—but as with all forms of payment, it’s important to verify that you’re not being scammed before you send money.
+The service is legitimate—but as with all forms of payment, it’s important to verify you’re not being scammed before you send money.

-Electronic transfers: Popmoney moves funds directly from one bank to another bank using the Automated Clearing House (ACH) network.
-Unlike other forms of payment (like PayPal or Vemo), you don’t have a Popmoney account that holds a balance—the money is always in the sender or recipient’s bank.
+Popmoney moves funds directly from one bank to another bank using the Automated Clearing House (ACH) network.
+Unlike other forms of payment (like PayPal or Venmo), you don’t have a Popmoney account that holds any balance—the money is always in the sender or recipient’s bank account.
 Payments can be made to an individual using their email address or mobile number.

-Personal payments: The ideal use of Popmoney is to send funds to somebody you know and trust (or to receive payment).
+The ideal use of Popmoney is to send funds to someone you know and trust (or to receive payment).
 Some businesses have business accounts with Popmoney, and others use a personal account “informally” to accept business payments.
-Just be aware that if you use the personal service for business payments, you might not have all of the consumer protections you’re accustomed to.
-You might be comfortable paying your landlord or your babysitter, but buying goods online is risky.

-Cost: Receiving a payment is generally free — unless you requested the payment through Popmoney.
-At Popmoney.com, it costs $0.95 to send money.
-Banks and credit unions have their own fee schedules, so check with them if Popmoney is part of the account offering.
-At most institutions, transaction costs are around one dollar (or free).
+Using Popmoney.com or the app, it costs $0.95 to send a payment.
+There is no fee to receive a payment into the account you have associated with your Popmoney profile, known as your Eligible Transaction Account.
+Banks and credit unions have their own fee schedules, so check with them if Popmoney is part of what the account offers.
+At most institutions, transaction costs are around $1 or are free.

 Unless you initiated the transaction by requesting money, there should not be a cost to pick up the funds (although your bank or credit union may charge a fee).

-However, there’s always a chance that you’ll get a fake email from your “friend,” which takes you to an impostor website designed to steal your information (and money).
+However, there’s always a chance you’ll get a fake email from your “friend,” which takes you to an impostor website designed to steal your information (and money).
 If you get an unexpected message, use extra caution—verify with your friend before clicking on anything.
-Be sure that you only access the service at the official Popmoney website or through a secure area in your bank’s website.
+Be sure you only access the service at the official Popmoney website or through a secure area on your bank’s website.

 Sharing Account Information

-When sending or receiving funds, you don’t need to share your bank account information with anybody (your routing and account numbers) — everybody can use email addresses or phone numbers.
+When sending or receiving funds, you don’t need to share your bank account information (routing and account numbers) with anyone—everyone can use email addresses or phone numbers.
 On the other hand, when you write a check (or endorse one that was written to you), others may be able to see sensitive account information and copy your signature.
 As a result, Popmoney can offer some privacy.

 If your bank uses Popmoney, your account is automatically ready to send and receive payments.
-However, if you pay somebody who does not use a bank that works with Popmoney, your payee will need to provide their bank account information to Popmoney—and not everybody wants to do that.
-Likewise, if you’ve received a payment and you have a non-Popmoney bank account, you’ll need to provide that information to collect the payment — again, make sure you only do so at the real Popmoney.com website.
+However, if your payee does not use a bank that works with Popmoney, your payee will need to provide their bank account information to Popmoney—and not everyone wants to do that.
+Likewise, if you’ve received a payment and have a non-Popmoney bank account, you’ll need to provide that information to collect the payment.
+Again, make sure you only do so at the real Popmoney.com website or app.